For people around the world looking to make a fresh start in a new country, Canada is one of the world’s most sought after locations to immigrate to.

 When arriving in Canada, especially in the winter months, make sure you have winter clothes packed in your flight luggage.
 Canada’s weather can be extremely cold, especially for newcomers, and it’s better not to risk being exposed to it as soon as you step out of the airport.

 Make sure you also have some Canadian money on you.
 Almost all stores and shops accept debit and credit cards but it’s just better to be on the safe side.
-Take a look at our article on changing currency into Canadian dollars for the best rates.
+Take a look at our article on sending money into Canadian for the best rates.

 Upon arrival at a Canadian port of entry, most likely an airport, you’ll be expected to present certain documentation at immigration.
 What documents you need will depend on what entry authorization you’re entering under.